louiswilbrink/learning-rust/rust-notes.md

 - Rust is an *ahead-of-time compile* language.
 - Rust has *no classes*, only **types** and **traits**.
-- Rust is a strong, **statically typed** language meaning that it must know the types of *all variables* at compile time.
+- Rust is a strong, **statically typed** language, meaning that it must know the types of *all variables* at compile time.
 - Rust also has **type inferencing**; Rust will automatically infer a variable's type based on the type of the assigned value.
 - Rust's **types** seem similar to classes because you can have multiple **instances** of a type, and types have **methods**.
 - Rust adheres to **functional scope**.